Icon-Newsletter-smaller

 Accepted payment method: GCash Wallet

-GCash is one of the most popular mobile wallets today, thanks to its easy-to-use and intuitive interface.
+Thanks to its easy-to-use and intuitive interface, GCash is one of the most popular mobile wallets.
 This e-wallet app makes sending and receiving money hassle-free.
 You can make BIR online payments through GCash without paying a service fee.

 GCash on Google Play